ADHD: Triad of Inattention, Impulsivity, & Excessive Motor Activity (“Executive Function Disorder”):

 Treatment consists of a combination of medication and counseling.

-While stimulants are typically the most commonly prescribed medications for ADHD, other medications can also be effective.
+- Medications: While stimulants are typically the most commonly prescribed medications, other medications can also be effective for patients.

 At Raleigh Psychiatric Associates, we understand that every patient is different and that it is vital to create behavioral strategies to help you succeed at your work and in your relationships.
 Although there is no cure for ADHD, it can be managed successfully by tailoring a course of treatment that will reduce symptoms and improve functioning.